What Are the Signs Of Cerebral Palsy?

 The time limits vary in DC, Maryland, and Virginia for bringing a case for a child who was injured or has cerebral palsy, but the time limits are longer for children than adults, so don't think that you have run out of time - call us and we can tell you how much time you have left on the statute of limitations.

-Call Our Experienced Medical Malpractice Lawyers Today For Assistance
+Call Our Experienced Cerebral Palsy Lawyers Today

 At Donahoe Kearney we specialize in Cerebral Palsy cases, so we know exactly what to look for in medical records, exactly which developmental delays to watch for, and how to manage opposing doctors, lawyers, and others who are protecting the interests of the hospital and its insurance company.
 Give us a call today for a free investigation and to learn more about our process.
 You can reach us at (202)-393-3320.